English Graduate Student Organization Constitution

 The Graduate Representative shall represent EGSO concerns at all graduate committee meetings, publicize beforehand the agendas of these meetings, solicit member opinion on relevant issues, and report the results of these meetings to the Executive Board and the membership and shall turn said report to the Secretary for filing.

-The WRD Representative shall represent EGSO concerns to the Department of Writing, Rhetoric, and Digital Studies (WRD), attend meetings of the WRD Committee, publicize beforehand the agendas of these meetings, solicit member opinions on relevant issues, and report the results of these meetings to the Executive Board and the membership and shall turn said report to the Secretary for filing.
+The Writing, Rhetoric, and Digital Studies (WRD) Representative shall represent EGSO concerns to the Writing, Rhetoric, and Digital Studies Department, attend faculty meetings if permitted, publicize beforehand the agendas of these meetings, solicit member opinions on relevant issues, report the results of these meetings to the Executive Board and the membership and shall turn said report to the Secretary for filing, and serve as EGSO liaison on the joint ENG/WRD taskforce.

 The MLA Representative shall represent EGSO concerns regarding matters connected with the MLA (Modern Language Association).
 He/she shall report any relevant information that comes from the MLA to the Executive Board and the membership and shall turn said report to the Secretary for filing.

-All Executive Board members are responsible for attending EGSO sponsored functions; revising and supplying information for The Graduate Student Handbook and EGSO Newsletter; meeting with prospective graduate students when they visit campus; and working at EGSO fundraisers.
+Article III: All Executive Board members are responsible for attend ing EGSO sponsored functions; revising and supplying information for The Graduate Student Handbook and EGSO Newsletter; meeting with prospective graduate students when they visit campus; and working at EGSO fundraisers.

 Section Three: Elections, Resignations, Impeachment